Evolutionary network games: equilibria from imitation and best-response dynamics: Extension: Higher heterogeneity of the network

 \subsection{Coordination game}

 Unfortunately, for the coordination game, working in the HMF framework is much more complicated, and we have been able to gain only qualitative but important insights on the system's features.
+For the sake of clarity, we illustrate only the deterministic case in which no mistakes are made ($\epsilon=0$).